haochuan9421/urm/README.md

 $ urm
 # follow the prompts to set registry
 $ urm set
-# use taobao registry and save the config file to user root directory
-$ urm set taobao '' user
-# use taobao registry as yarn's default registry
-$ urm set taobao '' user -m yarn
-# use tencent registry in '@tx' scope and save the config file to current project
+# use taobao registry in "@antd" scope and save the config file to current project
-$ urm set tencent @tx project
+$ urm set taobao --scope @antd --where project
 # follow the prompts to unset registry
 $ urm unset
 ```